Harrison Burton: Xfinity Series

 On April 1, 2019, Joe Gibbs Racing announced Burton would drive the team's No. 18 Toyota Supra in the NASCAR Xfinity Series for eight races starting with the Alsco 300 at Bristol Motor Speedway five days later.
 In his third race of the year at New Hampshire Motor Speedway, Burton was intentionally wrecked by Paul Menard after Burton passed Menard with contact.
-Menard thought the incident was a teaching moment to not race dirty while Burton was from the viewpoint that getting passed was not grounds for being wrecked.
+Menard thought the incident was a teaching moment not to race dirty, while Burton was of the viewpoint that getting passed was not grounds for being wrecked.

 On October 17, 2019, with Christopher Bell moving up to the NASCAR Cup Series, JGR announced Burton would replace him in the No. 20 Supra for the 2020 NASCAR Xfinity Series season.

 On February 29, 2020, Burton earned his first career Xfinity Series win at Auto Club Speedway after holding off teammate Riley Herbst; the win made him and father Jeff Burton the only son-and-father duo to ever win at Auto Club and the second driver to ever win on Leap Day with the first being his uncle Ward Burton at Rockingham Speedway in 1992.
 This also made Burton the first driver born in the 2000s to win in the Xfinity Series.
-He qualified for the Xfinity Series playoffs after scoring two wins in the regular season but was eliminated after the first round.
+He qualified for the Xfinity Series playoffs after scoring two wins in the regular season, but was eliminated after the first round.
 He later passed Noah Gragson in the final set of corners at Texas Motor Speedway to grab a late-season post-elimination win.

-A week later Harrison would go on to win again at Martinsville Speedway during the Draft Top 250.
+A week later, Harrison would go on to win again at Martinsville Speedway during the Draft Top 250.

+On September 20, 2024, AM Racing announced that Burton will return to the Xfinity Series and drive the team's No. 25 Ford Mustang Dark Horse full-time in the 2025 Xfinity Series season.
+Burton stayed consistent throughout the regular season with nine top tens, and gave AM Racing their first playoff appearance.
+He was eliminated from the playoffs at the conclusion of the Round of 12.
+On October 8, it was announced that Burton and AM will part ways after the season.

+On October 25, Sam Hunt Racing announced that Burton will drive the team's No. 24 Toyota GR Supra full-time in the 2026 season.